dersam/vagrantshell/README.md

 ### 3.0.0 (2017)

 The provisioners were updated to use PHP7, and all Magento configs updated for support of Magento 2.
-This breaks compatibility with Magento 1, but other systems should be fine.
-Elasticsearch and Kibana were added to the stack.
+The box is currently in a state to only support Magento 2, so _TODO_: restore wildcard vhosts.

+Port forwarding for MySQL, Redis and Elasticsearch was added to allow access from the host OS.

 ### 2.0.0 (October 2, 2015)